ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 ## Weather API

-Weather data was not avaiable to [correlate](#correlation) with my workouts, so I've used a weather API to extract weather information for my existing workout days.
-I've used [WorldWeatherOnline API](https://www.worldweatheronline.com/developer/) for The latest weather forecasts for my ride locations.
+Weather data was not available to [correlate](#correlation) with my workouts, so I've used a weather API to extract weather information for my existing workout days.
+I've used [WorldWeatherOnline API](https://www.worldweatheronline.com/developer/) for the latest weather forecasts for my ride locations.
 This API also offers weather forecasts up to 14 days in advance, hourly forecasting and weather warnings so this is very helpful for my prediction API as well.

 ## Python FastAPI Web Application for API